 **Emails will be sent by March 31, 2017 with notification of final acceptance and payment opportunities.

-The Application Window has Closed
+The Application Window is currently closed.

 Disclaimer: Listings of resources do not indicate either knowledge of or an endorsement of any organization, company, or individual.
 Many of these sites were obtained from the GAGC site.

 The Cobb County School District provides services for identified gifted students at all grade levels that are designed to meet the specific academic needs of gifted students.
 Cobb adheres to the rules and regulations established by the Georgia Department of Education for identification and service of gifted learners.
 (Click on Gifted Learner Services above for delivery model information.)

 The Gifted Learner Program provides services for identified gifted students at all grade levels.
 Gifted services are designed to meet the specific academic needs of gifted students by emphasizing the following competencies:

 Higher order reasoning